 This data dashboard contains farm performance statistics for farms of different sizes, by industry and region.
-These data have been collected through ABARES surveys of broadacre, dairy, and vegetables farms.
+These data have been collected through ABARES surveys of broadacre and dairy farms.
 The statistics displayed on this data dashboard complement other ABARES farm performance statistics, and highlight the significant differences in financial performance that exist across farms of different sizes.

 This PowerBI data dashboard may not meet accessibility requirements.
 For more information about the contents of this product contact ABARES.